tsmathis/Google_Foobar_2022/README.md

 <p align="justify">
 Questions from the challenges I received while participating in Google's Foobar challenge in August 2022.
 Brief descriptions of the thought process for my solutions are also provided.
-Didn't bother copying the exact questions for the first two challenges so I only have condensed descriptions for those questions.
+Didn't copy the exact questions for the first two challenges so I only have condensed descriptions for those questions.

 ## Challenge 1